Resize Images

 is similar to scale()

-the only difference is it doesn't exceed the original size of the
+the only difference is that it doesn't exceed the original size of the

 image.
 The method support named arguments

-to target just one axis for the modification.
+to target only one axis for the modification.

 Name | Type | Description |